COSC481W-2019Winter/classproject-sudo-give_us_an_a/docs/Scrum.md

 ## Acceptance Criteria
 * Notification Toggle
 * Mi/Km toggle
-* Simple and Large or complex and Average
+* Detailed (small font)/Simple (large font) toggle for more and less display options.
+Ease of Use for the visually impared.
 * About

 ## Who is doing it
 Eleanor
 ## User Story
+The user can change preferences and find out more about the app.
 ## Tasks
-So the user can change preferences and find out more about the app.
 ## 2.1 Notification
 ### Effort
 Small